Dynamical phases in growing populations: understanding recovery from bottlenecks: Supplementary Information

 Here we show the statistics of the time $t^{\dagger}$ that is needed by the fixed-size system to cross the separatrix for the first time (Fig.~\ref{fig:ET}).
 We compare the cases of the systems starting from the AllD corner (panels \textbf{a} and \textbf{c}) and the TFT corner (panels \textbf{b} and \textbf{d}).
 In both cases, $t^{\dagger}$ is proportional to $\mu$: in the order of thousands of seconds when $\log_{10}\mu=-3.5$ (panels \textbf{a-b}) and in the order of millions of seconds when $\log_{10}\mu=-6.5$ (panels \textbf{c-d}).
 However, the influence of the population size $N_0$ on $t^{\dagger}$ is different in the two cases.
 On the one hand, the crossing time starting from the AllD corner increases very rapidly when $N_0$ approaches the onset of the asymmetric regime at around $N_0=10^{2.7}$ (panels \textbf{a} and \textbf{c}), indeed showing that crossing the separatrix from the AllD basin to the mixed-strategy basin becomes extremely unlikely in the asymmetric regime.
 On the other hand, the crossing time starting from the TFT corner decreases with $N_0$.

-\section{Equivalence classes decomposition}
+\subsection{Equivalence classes decomposition}

-Consider a trajectory of the growing IPD that starts from an arbitrary state in the stochastically-induced phase (i.e., $N_0<10^{2.7}$) at time $0$, enters the asymmetric phase at time $t_\textrm{asy}$ and the locked-in phase at time $t_\textrm{lock}$.
-Due to the nature of the locked-in phase, the evolutionary outcome at $t\,{\to}\,\infty$ is already known at time $t_\textrm{lock}$, and thus Eq.~(1) in the main text can be simplified:
+Consider a trajectory of the growing IPD that starts from an arbitrary state in the stochastically-induced phase (i.e., $N_0<10^{2.7}$) at time $t=0$, enters the asymmetric phase at time $t=t_\textrm{asy}$ and the locked-in phase at time $t=t_\textrm{lock}$.
+Due to the nature of the locked-in phase, the evolutionary outcome at $t\,{\to}\,\infty$ is already known at time $t_\textrm{lock}$, and thus Eq.~\eqref{eq:palld} can be simplified:

 where avoidance of extinction is implicitly assumed and $\textrm{AllD-b}$ indicates the $\textrm{AllD}$ basin of the simplex.